About me

 I am also an advocate for Open Science and a member of the board of directors of The Society for Open, Reproducible, and Transparent Ecology and Evolutionary Biology (SORTEE).

-Outside of academia, I love surfing, traveling, and eating all the vegan food the world has to offer.
+Outside of academia, I love surfing, travelling, and eating all the vegan food the world has to offer.

-Before joining the I-DEEL lab, I did my BSc. and MSc. at the University of Tours (France).
+Before joining the I-DEEL and Noble lab, I did my BSc. and MSc. at the University of Tours (France).
 I worked with Marlène Goubault and Anthony Mathiron on aggressiveness and conflict resolution in parasitoid wasps.
 I then moved to the University of Alabama to work with Ryan Earley as a research assistant.
 There, I investigated the impacts of endocrine-disrupting chemicals on the behaviour and life-history of fish.
+I recently completed my PhD at UNSW Sydney with Shinichi Nakagawa and Szymon Drobniak, where I assessed the plasticity and resilience of ectotherms to global warming.

 While my interests are broad, I am primarily interested in the responses of animals to rapid environmental change.
 Particularly, I strive to understand what drives the variation in plasticity and adaptation to changing temperatures.
 My research is question-driven rather than organism-driven, and I enjoy working with a broad range of organisms.
 I use a combination of data synthesis, meta-analysis, and laboratory experiments to address my questions in various species.